Posted By : Threeland Travel / Visa, Flight - Tips & Advices

 - From New York: Korean Air, Cathay Pacific and American Airlines have daily flights to Hanoi and Ho Chi Minh City, with connection in Seoul and Hongkong respectively.

-- From the West coast: similar routes connect Los Angeles or San Francisco with Hanoi or Ho Chi Minh City.
+- From the West coast: Similar routes connect Los Angeles or San Francisco with Hanoi or Ho Chi Minh City.

-And there are only 3 international airports in Vietnam that receive tourists from US: Tan Son Nhat airport, Noi Bai airport and Da Nang airport.
+And there are only 3 international airports in Vietnam that receive tourists from the US: Tan Son Nhat airport, Noi Bai airport and Da Nang airport.

 The good news is the national airline of Vietnam – Vietnam Airlines has been in the process to serve the US nonstop flights between two countries.
-Theoretically, as soon as the FAA upgrades Vietnam’s safety rating, flight route from Vietnam and US will be opened.
+Theoretically, as soon as the FAA upgrades Vietnam’s safety rating, flight route from Vietnam and the US will be opened.

 3.Cash in Vietnam

 The official currency of Vietnam: Vietnam Dong (VND)

 Many tourists have been struggling with Vietnamese currency at first due to its numerous “0”.
 You know what, in Vietnam everyone is millionaire.
 However, 1000VND is considered being the smallest value of Vietnamese currency which you can only buy a chewing gum with 1000VND.
 So don’t be fooled by so many zero number in VND.

 Cash rules in Vietnam’s daily transactions